You're playing three albums in their entirety. How long is the show? Five hours?

 He's got great hair.
 Was that a factor in asking him to join the band?

 Yeah, he's got nice hair, I guess.
-I don't look at those
+I don't look at those factors.

 When Trevor Rabin was in the band in the '80s, the group enjoyed terrific commercial success.
 What was that time period like?